davidwebca/wordpress-menu-classes/README.md

 $ composer require davidwebca/wordpress-menu-classes
 ```

 If your theme already uses composer, the filters will be automatically added thanks to the auto-loading and auto-instantiating class.
-Otherwise, if you're looking for a standalone file you want to add to your theme, either look for src/WordPressMenuClasses.php in this repository or add this [gist](https://gist.github.com/davidwebca/a7b278bbb0c0ce1d1ec5620126e863bb) in your theme's functions.php.
+Otherwise, if you're looking for a standalone file you want to add to your theme, either look for src/WordPressMenuClasses.php in this repository.

 ## Instructions